Review — Mish: A Self Regularized Non-Monotonic Activation Function

 (a) Increasing depth of the neural network on the MNIST dataset (b) increasing input gaussian noise (c) Different weight initializations

-• (a): Post fifteen layers, there was a sharp decrease in accuracy for both Swish and ReLU, while Mish maintained a significantly higher accuracy in large models where optimization becomes difficult.
+• (a): Post fifteen layers, there was a sharp decrease in accuracy for both and ReLU, while Mish maintained a significantly higher accuracy in large models where optimization becomes difficult.

-• (c): Consistent positive difference is observed in the performance of Mish compared to Swish while using different initializers.
+• (c): Consistent positive difference is observed in the performance of Mish compared to while using different initializers.

 3.2.
 CIFAR-10

-Mish activation function consistently outperforms ReLU and Swish activation functions across all the standard architectures used in the experiment, with often providing 1% to 3% performance improvement over the baseline ReLU enabled network architectures.
+Mish activation function consistently outperforms ReLU and activation functions across all the standard architectures used in the experiment, with often providing 1% to 3% performance improvement over the baseline ReLU enabled network architectures.

 3.3.
 ImageNet